vfxpro99/mkvfx/Readme.md

 will add the bits that were not already there for OpenSubdiv.

-At the moment there are many recipes for OSX, and several for Windows.
+At the moment there are many recipes for macOS and Windows.
 The recipe system allows building on other platforms.